Fausto95/react-native-marketingcloud-sdk/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/RnMarketingcloudsdkExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > rn-marketingcloudsdk`.
+To edit the Objective-C or Swift files, open `example/ios/RnMarketingcloudsdkExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-marketingcloud-sdk`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `rn-marketingcloudsdk` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-marketingcloud-sdk` under `Android`.

 ### Commit message convention